LaharB/UVM_Verification_of_Sequential_Adder/README.md

 # UVM_Verification_of_Combinational_Adder
-This repo shows the verification of a 4-bit combinational adder using Universal Verification Methodology(UVM)
+This repo shows the verification of a 4-bit sequential adder using Universal Verification Methodology(UVM)

 ## Code